frnmst/gnupot/README.md

 - Solid syncing agent.
   - `git` is designed for collaboration and has an excellent SSH support.
 - Automatic file conflict detection and resolution. **BASIC FUNCTIONALITY**
-- Automatic backup to a maximum user defined number of backups. **WORK IN PROGRESS**
+- Automatic backup to a maximum user defined number of backups.
 - Easily shareble directories.
   - User and groups are managed by simple text files on the server. **TODO**
 - No server-side program running.